cainmagi/Dockerfiles/manual-xubuntu/yjin-tool.md

 yjin-tool --ln folder1 folder2 file1 file2 ... target=.
 ```

 For each path, if it is a folder (like `folder1` or `folder2`), the command will iterate each file inside the folder, and create the symbolic links of these iterated files.
-However, if the given path is a file, the symbol link will be used created from the given file.
+However, if the given path is a file, the symbol link will be created from the given file.

 This command will not walk into the sub-folders recursively.